HSAFoundation/HSA-Profiler-AMD/README.md

-# HSA Profiler May 2015 Beta release
+# HSA Profiler May 2015 Beta Release

 This beta release of the HSA Profiler is compatible with the May 2015 HSA runtime release.
 This is a near-feature complete version of the profiler with